Germans of Hungary: Expulsion

 Voices were raised in Hungary against these arbitrary expulsions.
 The liberal parties, particularly the Smallholder Party, and the surviving democratic press, criticized the sweeping nature of classifying every ethnic German as a traitor.
 Cardinal József Mindszenty (of Swabian origin), head of the Roman Catholic Church in Hungary and fierce anti-communist, repeatedly protested the confiscation of property and expulsion of ethnic Germans.
 He appealed to world public opinion, strongly condemning government treatment of ethnic Germans in Hungary.
 These protests had no effect, and with increasing communist domination of the Hungarian Government, all opposition was gradually eliminated.
 (In 1949, Cardinal Mindszenty was tried for treason by the Communist government and given a life sentence.
 In the 1956 Hungarian revolution, he was given asylum in the U.S. Embassy in Budapest, from whence he was finally allowed to go into exile in 1971.)

 The expulsion of ethnic Germans occurred in two phases: the first phase lasted from January to June 1946 and, after a short interruption in the summer of 1946, continued until December 1946.
 The refugees were first sent to the American zone of occupation in Germany.
 The second phase of expulsions began in August 1947.
 Because the U.S. Government refused to take any more refugees into its zone, the ethnic Germans were sent to the Soviet zone of occupation.
 About 50,000 Swabian Germans were transferred to camps in Saxony, from which they were later dispersed to other areas in the Soviet zone.
 But by this time, the majority of the ethnic Germans remaining in Hungary were anxious to leave, as their living conditions had become unbearable.
 Ironically, in this second wave of expulsions, the most skilled and industrious German workers were removed from Hungary.
 This had a long-term detrimental effect on the Hungarian economy.
 The expulsions were completely discontinued in the autumn of 1948.

-In all, 239,000 Swabian Germans were forced to leave Hungary.
+In all, 239,000 Swabian Germans were forcibly deported from Hungary.
 About 170,000 went to the US zone in Germany, 54,000 to the Soviet zone, and 15,000 to Austria.
 It is estimated that 11,000 ethnic Germans civilians lost their lives during the expulsions.

 Those ethnic Germans who had opted for Hungarian nationality in the 1941 census, who selected Hungarian as their native language, and who were completely integrated into Hungarian society, were generally able to avoid deportation.
 By 1948, with communists dominating the Hungarian Government, class warfare took precedence over nationalism.
 Communist Party leader Rákosi stated that the remaining Swabians, mostly skilled workers, should be reintegrated into the Hungarian State.
 In October 1949, a general amnesty of all ethnic Germans was decreed.
 Six months later, in May 1950, the expulsions were officially ended, and all remaining Germans given Hungarian citizenship.
 This created another crisis among Hungary's German community, whose members could no longer leave the country because they were Hungarian citizens.